 Through the Spring and Summer months, Bluewater sponsor Dartford Festival and Stone Fete to help our local councils and communities host amazing, free, family friendly events.

 The Giving Tree at Bluewater has been running since 2013.
-In 2017, our guests donated over 15,700 presents to 75 different charities that were distributed to disadvantaged children across Kent.
+In 2020, our guests donated over 4300 presents and donated £8440.50 via Tap & Go to be shared amongst 49 different charities supporting disadvantaged children across Kent.

 The Christmas gift wrap service at Bluewater offers work experience and a springboard back into employment for long-term unemployed individuals.

 Bluewater supports The Poppy Appeal each year by providing space in the mall for The Poppy Shop and for volunteers to sell paper poppies and merchandise.
-In 2017 a huge £112,217 was raised at Bluewater.
+In 2020, despite the pandemic, a huge £91,421 was raised at Bluewater.

-We fundraise for Darent Valley Hospital’s Lollipop Fund at Bluewater too.
+We support Darent Valley Hospital whenever we can.
 When we run children’s events, any donations go to this charity.
 We are very proud to support our local hospital.

 The Community Forum